 You’d think that this track would be from the album of the same name from 1974.
 Pfft.
 Too mainstream.
 Queen will put their music where they damn well please.
 Stick it to the man, man.
 Rebel against authority!

-Drummer Roger Taylor hadn’t quite finished Sheer Heart Attack for the 1974 album, and it underwent significant musical changes in the next three years – namely the adoption of a punk sound, which had overtaken England by the late ’70s.
-The funny part is that Taylor felt that many British punk bands lacked talent – and then proved that Queen can do it better.
+Drummer Roger Taylor hadn’t quite finished Sheer Heart Attack for the 1974 album, and it underwent significant musical changes over the next three years – namely the adoption of a punk sound, which had overtaken England by the late ’70s.
+The funny part is that Taylor felt that many British punk bands lacked talent – and then proved that Queen can do the genre better.